 After applications are assessed, they will be quality assured and referred to an assessment committee for further consideration, including value with money.
-The assessment committee will be made up of staff within the Mental Health Access Branch of the department and may include representatives from other areas of the department and from outside of the department, as appropriate.
+The assessment committee will be members of the Advisory Group will be made up of staff within the Health Workforce Division and First Nations Division of the department and two independent First Nations advisors and may include representatives from other areas of the department and from outside of the department, as appropriate.
+The Advisory Group chair will be the Assistant Secretary, Workforce Incentives and Innovation Branch, Health Workforce Division.